Metonymy – Synecdoche

 4. The tree and its fruits

-How are we to believe that he [Touvier] is a “criminal”, or a “bad Frenchman”, when his conduct for twenty-five years, and the education he has given his children, has been so admirable?
-A tree is known by its fruits.[2]
+How are we to believe that he [Touvier] is a “criminal”, or a “bad Frenchman”, when his conduct for twenty-five years, and the education he has given his children, have been so admirable?
+You know a tree by its fruits.[2]

 For a good tree does not bear bad fruit, nor does a bad tree bear good fruit.